Lucid Trading FAQ: 50+ Questions Answered

 How long does it take to get funded?

-LucidPro and LucidFlex evaluations have no time limitsâyou can pass in one day if you hit the profit target while following all rules.
+LucidFlex and LucidBlack evaluations have no time limitsâyou can pass in one day if you hit the profit target while following all rules.
 Most traders pass in 2-4 weeks depending on trading frequency and strategy.
-Once you pass, upgrade to funded status is immediate (within minutes) with no waiting period or activation fees.
+Once you pass, upgrade to funded status is immediate (within 5-30 minutes) with no waiting period or activation fees.
 LucidDirect provides instant funded accessâpurchase the account and start trading for payouts within minutes of completing checkout.

 Can you trade multiple Lucid programs simultaneously?

-Yes, you can operate LucidPro, LucidFlex, and LucidDirect accounts simultaneously as long as you stay within account limits (10 total evaluations, 5 total funded).
-Many traders run multiple programs to diversify: LucidPro for deeper sim profit accumulation, LucidFlex for flexibility during high-concentration trading periods, LucidDirect for immediate cash flow.
+Yes, you can operate LucidFlex, LucidBlack, and LucidDirect accounts simultaneously as long as you stay within account limits (10 total evaluations, 5 total funded).
+Many traders run multiple programs to diversify: LucidFlex for maximum flexibility during volatile periods, LucidBlack for consistent income with premium features, LucidDirect for immediate cash flow.
 Each account operates independently with separate profit targets, drawdown limits, and payout cycles.

 What happens if you fail an evaluation?